 Credit: Parenting during the rebellious period

 These ornaments are derived from fishing nets.
-It is used to pray for a big catch of fish.
+They are used to pray for a big catch of fish.

 Tanabata Paper cranes